Skip to main content

 Approach to Phase 3 scheduling

-IU School of Medicine has developed a staged process for scheduling that allows our statewide school to provide every student with an outstanding clinical education, complemented by a panel of individualized electives and plenty of time for vacation, Step 2 preparation, research, residency interviews and other personalized goals.
+IU School of Medicine has developed a staged process for scheduling that allows our statewide school to provide every student with an outstanding clinical education, complemented by a panel of individualized electives and plenty of open block times for Step 2 preparation, research, residency interviews and other personalized goals.
 Additional flexibility is built in to accommodate the common changes that occur as students receive away rotation offers, interview requests, changes of career goals, adjust Step 2 plans and so forth.

 Students can obtain the most benefit and reduce stress from the scheduling process by setting flexible goals that are robust to scheduling availability and schedule changes.

-For example, let’s say Sam Student plans to apply to Emergency Medicine and plans to complete the EM clerkship, an away rotation, dedicate one month for Step 2 preparation, and schedule an additional rotation for a letter of recommendation during the first 4 rotations of Phase 3 in order to generate a strong application to Emergency Medicine residencies prior to the opening date for ERAS, which is expected in Rotation 5.
+For example, let’s say Sam Student plans to apply to emergency medicine and plans to complete the emergency medicine clerkship, do an away rotation, dedicate one month for Step 2 preparation and schedule an additional rotation for a letter of recommendation during the first four rotations of Phase 3 in order to generate a strong application to emergency medicine residencies prior to the opening date for ERAS, which is expected in Rotation 5.
 Sam initially sets a rigid goal, i.e. has each month planned out exactly in order to have a “perfect” schedule.
 Sam’s faculty mentor points out that the challenge with this approach is that it is not very robust to scheduling changes and it is not possible to guarantee specific months for clinical rotations or away rotations.
 After Sam’s mentor advising setting more flexible goals, Sam sets robust, flexible goals that look something like this:

 • Clerkship in my planned specialty: Rotation 1, 2, 3, or 4.
 Highest preference for rotation 1 or 2.